A handmade Christmas elf is gifted with every order ๐๐ A handmade Christmas elf is gifted with every order ๐๐

 The colour of the wood of a kuksa can vary greatly.

-You can see on this picture below, the difference between a wooden cup made in China (top) and a traditional kuksa handmade by a Finnish artisan (bottom).
+You can see in the picture below the difference between a wooden cup made in China (top) and a traditional kuksa handmade by a Finnish artisan (bottom).

-You are passionate about kuksa, then these articles should also interest you.
+If you are passionate about kuksa, these articles should also interest you.

 Anne-Laure Compain